matter-labs/zksync/docs/swift-exits.md

 2. When the specified **block is verified on `Rollup` contract**, it will check relevant `RepaymentRequest`s for `committed` mark and **send required number of tokens to `SwiftExits` contract**.
 3. **`SwiftExits` contract will repay a debt to `Compound`** and will get validators tokens
 4. **Fees will be charged to validators**, and **borrowed tokens will** also **be released**
-5. If **the verified block does not have the corresponding withdrawal operation**, but **`RepaymentRequest` for it created**, the **punishment process** will start:
-   1. An intersection of the validators who signed the swift exit request and the validators who verified the block without corresponding withdraw operation will be found.
-The amount for the execution of the specified swift exit request in favor of the remaining number of validators will be proportionally withdrawn from them.
+5. If **the verified block does not have the corresponding withdrawal operation**, but **`RepaymentRequest` for it created**, the **punishment process** will start. **An intersection of the validators who signed the swift exit request and the validators who verified the block without corresponding withdraw operation will be found.** **The amount for refunding borrow on `Compound` contract will be held from them** in no return.
+The rest of the validators will receive their tokens without comissions. // TODO: - is it correct?
-   2. // TODO: - whats with supplied tokens on Compound contract?

 Full swift exit process without special cases of early verified block and punishment of validators.
 Contains complete inner contracts logic:
 [Algorithm scheme](https://i.imgur.com/5UDLLGi.png)